Reby0217/AI/README.md

 Compute: <br/>
   • How many times WalkSAT terminates successfully for each of these sets of 50 problems <br/>
   • The median number of “flips” (i.e. steps) for each of these sets of 50 problems, considering only the cases when WalkSAT terminates successfully

+#### Probabilistic Context-Free Grammars (PCFG)
+Compute: <br/>
+  • Estimates for the grammar probabilities based on silly-corpus <br/>
+  • Given new grammar, compute the probability of the most likely parse for each of the following two sentences: *John plays soccer at school* and *John plays soccer*  <br/>
+  • Compute the same two probabilities with the old grammar  <br/>